 - Community Action Agencies.
 This site gathers local, state, federal, and private resources that can help individuals and families with low incomes.

-- Grants for Veterans.
-A variety of grants are available for veterans, and their spouses, who are affected by the COVID-19 pandemic.
+- COVID-19 Financial Assistance for Veterans.
+A variety of grants and resources are available for veterans and their spouses, who are affected by the COVID-19 pandemic.

 Here are some resources that can help you with tax-related services and guidance from the Minnesota Department of Revenue.